The Misunderstood Gift

 The way it works is like this:

-- The effect of this sin nature is that it condemns us before God.
-There is a sentence of death and eternal judgment on our heads because of sin.
+2. The effect of this sin nature is that it condemns us before God.
+There is a sentence of death on our heads because of sin.

-- There is no way past unrighteousness, it can’t be masked with good behavior or generous acts.
+3. There is no way past unrighteousness, it can’t be masked with good behavior of generous acts.
 It would be like putting a tuxedo on a pig and expecting it to appreciate opera now that it’s wearing a tuxedo.

-- The only solution to unrighteousness is to transfer it to another who will pay the penalty it demands, death and judgment.
+4. The only solution to unrighteousness is to transfer it to another who will pay the penalty it demands, death.
 But it doesn’t stop there.
 Righteousness in turn needs to be transferred to us.

-- It is the forgiveness of sin that removes or cleanses us from all unrighteousness, it is grace that motivates this and it is love that accomplishes it, but righteousness is the greatest gift.
+6. It is forgiveness of sin that removes or cleanses us from all unrighteousness, it is grace that motivates this and it is love that accomplishes it, but righteousness is the net gain.

 Let me suggest some implications that this righteousness has for us.

-- It becomes the basis of how God relates to us, your eternal judgment has already happened as far as God is concerned towards you.
+c) It becomes the basis of how God relates us, judgement has happened already as far as God is concerned towards us.